 In relation to the Warrants, Credit Suisse AG, acting through its London branch ("CS") and Credit Suisse International ("CSI") have executed an Agency Agreement dated 1 July 2010 (as amended and/or restated and/or supplemented from time to time, the "Agency Agreement"), with Citigroup Global Markets Deutschland AG & Co.
 KGaA as principal warrant agent (the "Principal Warrant Agent" which expression shall include, wherever the context so admits, any successor principal warrant agent), and the other agents named therein.
 The Warrantholders (as defined in General Condition 1) are deemed to have notice of all the provisions of the Agency Agreement applicable to them.
-CS has executed a general deed of covenant by deed poll dated 19 November 2009 and CSI has executed a general deed of Covenant") in favour of Warrantholders from time to time under the Programme under which it has agreed to comply with the terms of all such Warrants.
+CS has executed a general deed of covenant by deed poll dated 19 November 2009 and CSI has executed a general deed of covenant by deed poll dated 1 July 2010 (as amended and/or supplemented as at the Issue Date, each a "Deed of Covenant") in favour of Warrantholders from time to time in respect of Warrants issued from time to time under the Programme under which it has agreed to comply with the terms of all such Warrants.
 Whichever of CS or CSI is specified to be the Issuer in the relevant Pricing Supplement is the "Issuer").
 Copies of the Agency Agreement (including the form of global warrant referred to below) and each Issuer's Deed of Covenant are, and, so long as any Warrant remains outstanding, will be available for inspection during normal business hours at the specified office of the Principal Warrant Agent.